National Spatial Reference System

 A survey marker (metal disk on square concrete pad) and commemorating plaque that is part of the NSRS.

 The National Spatial Reference System (NSRS), managed by the National Geodetic Survey (NGS), is a coordinate system that includes latitude, longitude, elevation, and other values.
 The NSRS consists of a National Shoreline, the NOAA CORS Network (a system of Global Positioning System Continuously Operating Reference Stations), a network of permanently marked points, and a set of models that describe dynamic geophysical processes affecting spatial measurements.
 The system is based on the datums NAD 83 and NAVD 88.

-In 2025 or 2026, the NSRS will be modernized with a focus on Global Navigation Satellite Systems (GNSS) and geoid use.
-It will use the following four frames of reference, each representing a tectonic plate: